hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 But you should be careful when optimizing, because query planner can sometimes get hints from things that almost seem like a programmer's mistake.

 ### Always validate that your solution works in production
+I might get burned at the stake for writing this, but it has to be: you have to test in production.
+Not only in production, not primarily in production, but testing only in a staging environment won't cut it.
 TODO: explain that even with the same data, same database version, and similar machine, different query plan can be used

 ### Conclusion: Question and experiment